 The Stuttgart Region has a unique cluster of automotive manufacturers, component suppliers, engineering service providers, and research facilities.

-With its pioneer work in the fields of fuel cell technology, electro mobility, IT for cars, and virtual reality, the region consistently sets standards within the scientific community.
+With its pioneering work in the fields of fuel cell technology, electro mobility, IT for cars, and virtual reality, the region consistently sets standards within the scientific community.
 Consequently, the Federal Ministry of Transport has granted the Stuttgart Region the status "Model Region for Electro Mobility".

 Machine tools, robots or laser technology: the Stuttgart Region is a leading center of mechanical and electrical engineering.
 Whether world market leader or hidden champion - what characterizes the region's engineering industry is the development and production of a wide spectrum of innovative and highly specialized solutions fully meeting individual customer demands.